-If at any time you do not want your information used for direct marketing purposes, please contact us at email@example.com and if you decide that you no longer wish to receive marketing emails from us, please either follow the unsubscribe link in one of our marketing email messages or contact us at firstname.lastname@example.org
+If at any time you do not want your information used for direct marketing purposes, please contact us at email@example.com.
+If you decide that you no longer wish to receive marketing emails from us, please either follow the unsubscribe link in one of our marketing email messages or contact us at firstname.lastname@example.org.

 Whom do we share your information with?